meteor/meteor/content/routing.md

 In a traditional server-side rendered app, it's common to restrict which URLs users are allowed to visit based on their ownership of certain data, or the role they have in the system (admin, moderator, etc).
 In Meteor, the router is not the correct place to manage permissions.
 Permissions about which users can read and write data belong in Meteor publications and methods, which deal with actually reading and writing data from the server.
 However, it's still useful to show people nice messages reminding them to log in to see certain content or reminding them that they don't have the right permissions.

-### Displaying a reminder to Log in to see a certain page
+### Displaying a reminder to log in to see a certain page

 This is best done inside the page template itself.
 For example, imagine we had a page in our app to edit a blog post, and the template for that was called `page-blog-post-edit`.
 Here is what the template's HTML would look like if we wanted to remind people to log in to edit the blog post: